United Kingdom Diplomatic Profile

 Military

-United Kingdom’s closest military partners are United States, France, and Germany.
+United Kingdom’s closest military partners are United States, France, and Norway.
 Most adversarial: Russia, North Korea, and Iran.

 Diplomatic

-United Kingdom’s closest diplomatic partners are Ukraine, United States, and Germany.
+United Kingdom’s closest diplomatic partners are Ukraine, Germany, and France.
 Most adversarial: Russia, Afghanistan, and North Korea.

 Regime Relations